Content on this page was generated by AI and has not been manually reviewed.

 What is an obfuscated VPN server, and do I need it?

 Obfuscated servers disguise VPN traffic to look like regular HTTPS traffic, helping in networks that block VPN signatures or specific protocols.
 If you’re on a highly restricted network, enable obfuscation.
-My vpn keeps connecting automatically heres how to take back control
+What vpns on github really mean and how to use them safely 2026

 How do I fix DNS leaks on mobile?